manishchauhan/guttuServer/README.md

 5. ) add dynamic game table with all games - - done

-6. 1 ) user can add his/her room -done (only auth user)
+6. 1 ) user can add his/her room -done (only auth user) - ...working

 7. 0 ) user should able to update delete or delete all room he created based on id